Inverse Optimization with Noisy Data: Challenges with Noisy Inverse Optimization

+The proofs for Proposition 1 and Corollary 2 are contained in the Appendix.
 The intuition for why $\mathsf{VIA}$ and $\mathsf{KKA}$ are statistically inconsistent is that they are minimizing an incorrect measure of error: These approaches generate an estimated set of parameters that minimizes the level of suboptimality of the measured solution data.
 However, this leads to biased estimates because suboptimality is measured by (i) deviations in the value of the objective function of \textsf{FOP} and (ii) the amount of constraint violation of \textsf{FOP}, whereas noise directly perturbs the solution data.
 This is in contrast to our approach (as exemplified by \textsf{IOP}-\textsf{SAA}) which generate an estimated set of parameters that minimizes the deviation between predicted and measured solution data.
 This distinction between suboptimality and deviations in the solution data becomes most apparent (and critical) in problems with constraints.